technicated/swift-evolution/proposals/XXXX-variadic-generics.md

   func next() -> (S1.Element, S2.Element, Ss.Element...)? {
     if reachedEnd { return nil }

-    // We are going to talk about `project` later, in the *detailed design*
+    // We are going to talk about `project` later, in the *Variaidc Value API*
     // section
     // Moreover, please note that a variadic value of optional elements can be
     // directly used in pattern matching expressions